PhD in Agriculture, Entomology and Conservation Ecology

-Current position: Technical Manager at Philagro South Africa PTY.
-Ltd. (Inc. Valent BioSciences)
+Current position: Technical Manager at Philagro SA (Pty) Ltd., South Africa

-Jeanne was awarded numerous research rewards, including the Green Talent Award in 2010.
-She was selected as one of the Top 10 Women in Science in Sub-Saharan Africa as part of the L’Oréal/UNESCO-Women in Science Program.
-She published numerous research articles in highly rated international journals.
+Jeanne was selected as one of the Top 10 Women in Science in Sub-Saharan Africa as part of the L’Oréal/UNESCO-Women in Science Programme.
 She holds numerous bursaries and also a Golden Key Chapter Award for outstanding Academic Achievement.
-She was also selected as the best National Female Post Graduate Student as part of the National Department of Trade and Industry’s South African Development Program.
+She was also selected as the best National Female Post Graduate Student as part of the National Department of Trade and Industry’s South African Development Programme.

 CV as submitted for the Green Talents award (2010):